 We also comply with the regulations of the Office of Foreign Assets Control (“OFAC”) of the Department of Treasury, which prohibits business dealings with international criminals and other sanctioned parties.

 Fastly doesn’t tolerate bribery or corruption in any form or setting.
-Getting “kickbacks” from outside agencies isn’t worth sacrificing the trust we’ve earned among our colleagues and customers.
+Getting or giving “kickbacks” from outside agencies isn’t worth sacrificing the trust we’ve earned among our colleagues and customers.

 Fastly complies with all U.S. and international anti-bribery laws, including the Foreign Corrupt Practices Act (“FCPA”).
 The FCPA prohibits the bribery of government officials or individuals in the private sector to influence their actions or secure a commercial advantage — including promising or offering gifts or financial contributions.
 Even though the FCPA is a U.S. law, it applies to Fastly’s actions everywhere.